A Short Discourse on (Home

 Film mixed in surround for the theatrical release.

 Film mixed in surround for the home DVD release.

-differences that you essentially MUST adjust
+differences that you essentially MUST adjust each and

 to lean towards being an audio perfectionist.

 real C channel is essentially for dialog, and therefore

 should be placed as close to the spot on the screen where

 the actors mouths are!
 Unfortunately this means right

 in front of the picture, which of course we typically